diana-hep/oamap/README.md

 |       1 |  52.8 | -109.2 |      ??? |      ??? |      ??? |
 |       2 |  97.6 |   45.8 |    -22.9 |    -31.6 |    130.5 |

-at the expense of truncating or padding the list of muons.
+but only at the expense of truncating or padding the list of muons.

 Alternatively, it could be exploded into

 | Muon # | Event id | MET x |  MET y | Muon px | Muon py | Muon pz |
 |-------:|---------:|------:|-------:|--------:|--------:|--------:|